basitcodeenv/linux-docs/docs/linux-basics/find-commad.md

 ---
 sidebar_position: 6
+sidebar_label: Find Command
 slug: find-command-usage-and-examples
 ---
-# Find Command
+# How to Use the Linux Locate Command to Find Any File

 **VPS** &nbsp; Jun 30, 2022 &nbsp; Domantas G. &nbsp; 7min Read

-## How to Use the Linux Locate Command to Find Any File

 ![How to Use the Linux Locate Command to Find Any File](https://www.hostinger.com/tutorials/wp-content/uploads/sites/2/2017/05/how-to-use-find-and-locate-commands-in-linux.webp)